PearPP/Android-Code-Smell-Detection/README.md

-This repository is a part of my Master project
+This repository is a part of my Master project.

 It's the reference from Sniffer Toolkit (https://github.com/HabchiSarra/Sniffer)